6 children among 9 stabbed at apartment-complex by resident who was asked to leave

 A 30-year-old man, identified by police as Timmy Kinner, was arrested in connection with the attack Saturday night.

-The suspect's motives and reasons for attacking specific individuals is under investigation, police said.
+The suspect's motive for attacking specific individuals is under investigation, police said.

 "This incident is not a representation of our community," Boise Police Chief Bill Bones said Saturday evening.
 "Our community is reeling from this attack."